 For Governments

-Supporting the Digital Gateway will mean improved administrative efficiency and accurate data management, reducing the burden on government agencies and ensuring fair resource allocation.
-The portal reduces the risk of fraud and promotes social stability by facilitating the integration of the forcibly displaced and stateless people.
-Additionally, it optimises resource use and potentially lowering costs.
+Supporting the Digital Gateway will strengthen administrative efficiency and data accuracy, easing pressure on government agencies and enabling fairer, more transparent resource allocation.
+The platform reduces fraud, promotes social cohesion, and supports the integration of forcibly displaced and stateless people—helping build stronger, more resilient societies.

-Using the Digital Gateway will mean improved collaboration and coordination, streamlined communication, and operational efficiency, allowing them to focus more on direct support.
-The platform enhances service delivery with personalised assistance and better access for forcibly displaced and stateless people, while ensuring greater transparency and accountability through accurate monitoring and reporting.
-Additionally, it reduces errors and fraud, optimises resource use, and enables scalable solutions, positioning partners as leaders in humanitarian innovation and increasing their impact and reach.
+Using the Digital Gateway brings improved coordination and communication, enhancing operational efficiency so you can focus on delivering vital support.
+The platform enables personalized assistance and better access to services for forcibly displaced and stateless people, while boosting transparency and accountability.
+It reduces errors and fraud, improves resource management, and positions you as a leader in humanitarian innovation—amplifying your impact and reach.

 One of the UNHCR staff testing the new onboarding tool with a Sudanese refugee.
 This tool will enable new arrivals from Sudan to request a registration appointment with UNHCR on any digital device.
 UNHCR/Pedro Costa Gomes.